heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 For each dataset, the catalog entry requires:

 * **id** a unique ID for the dataset that follows the ID naming requirements
-* **index** a fully qualified pointer to the object directory containing both the dataset and the required cloudCatalog.
+* **index** a fully qualified pointer to the object directory containing both the dataset and the required CloudCatalog.
 It MUST start with s3:// or "https://" (or equivalent) end in a terminating '/'.
 * **start**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset.
 For model or other data that lack a time field, use the time stamp of the model creation date.
 * **stop**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset.
 For model or other data that lack a time field, use the time stamp of the model creation date.
 * **modification**: string, Restricted ISO 8601 date/time of last time this dataset was updated
 * **title** a short descriptive title sufficient to identify the dataset and its utility to users
-* **indextype** Defines what format the actual cloudCatalog is, one of 'csv', 'csv-zip' or 'parquet'
+* **indextype** Defines what format the actual CloudCatalog is, one of 'csv', 'csv-zip' or 'parquet'
 * **filetype** the file format of the actual data.
 Must be from the prescribed list of files.

 * **description** optional description for dataset".